The Commission recommended that some endowments which have been previously used exclusively for boys’ education should be allotted to girls.

 From September 2015 until July 2018, Mrs Gunson led the happy and successful WGHS Senior School community.
 She oversaw the major refurbishment of what is now known as 'The Langham Library' and also The Sixth Form Centre.

 The Junior School opened in 1881 for pupils from 5 years of age.
 In 1967 the Junior School moved to a large Georgian House - St John’s House - where the school is located today adjacent to the Senior School campus and to the Nursery and Pre Prep Department in Mulberry House.
-The people involved in the early history of St. John’s House are remembered in the names given to the schools’ four houses: Barff, Lee, Mackie and Newstead.
+St John's House was part of the Georgian development of St John's Square, promoted by the solicitor John Lee.
+It was completed soon after 1800 and It's architecture is typical of the Georgian period, designed using rigid symmetry and including entrance embellishments.
+The people involved in the early history of the building, whether they owned the land it was built on, built it or lived in it themselves, are remembered in the Junior School's four houses: Newstead, Lee, Barff and Mackie.

 Mulberry House was officially opened in February 2002, with its characteristic pencil fences and light and airy interior creating a safe and stimulating learning environment for younger girls.